 Andrew Raffo Dewar, Ph.D. is a composer, soprano saxophonist, electronic musician, ethnomusicologist, and arts organizer.
 Recent publications include ethnographic research on 1970s intermedia art in Argentina during a military dictatorship, 1960s handmade electronic music collective the Sonic Arts Union, philosophical issues of ontology in performance and music technologies, original music for his performing ensembles in San Francisco, New York City, and Hamburg, music for film, compositions incorporating ethnographic interviews, biofeedback, and interdisciplinary electronic music installations and performances utilizing 3D spatial audio.
 He has performed internationally over the past 25 years, with over 200 performances and installations on five continents in the past decade.
 Recordings of Dewar as a composer and performer are available on over two dozen albums published by record labels throughout the United States and Europe. https://music.ua.edu/people/andrew-raffo-dewar/

 27 April 2022 – John Ancheta (Media Artist, PhD in Visual Arts at York U.)

 John Ancheta is a Wet’suwet’en territory-based musician and digital media artist.
-He is currently pursuing a PhD in Visual Arts at York University and his areas of research include cybernetic histories and incomputational aesthetics.
-Facilitating what he deems “parafactual field recordings,” John’s largely sound-based studio practice operates as a thinking though of social-technical trajectories, a largely speculative and imaginative process whereby he fictionalizes and estranges his engagements with various media theories in order to generate productive deviations from his initial lines of inquiry.
-The primary focus of his current project is on figuring the temporal complexities of distributed human-machinic ecologies.
+He is currently pursuing a PhD in Visual Arts at York University with a focus on the temporal complexities of distributed human-machinic ecologies.
+Facilitating what he deems “parafactual field recordings,” John’s sound-based studio practice operates as a speculative and imaginative process, a thinking through and celebratory estrangement of our social-technical momentums.